SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 specified as ``type`` (default: **SR**).
 If the pyhf name is omitted, it is assumed to be equal to the SModelS name.
 If the SModelS name is omitted, we assume **None** as value, indicating that there is no corresponding efficiency map implemented; in this case no signal counts will be patched in this region.
 This is typically the case for control or validation regions.
-Finally, in case the same region naming is used in the pyhf model and in SModelS, a simple name string can be used instead of a dictionary, as is illustrated by the ATLAS-SUSY-2018-14 example:
+Finally, in case the region names in the pyhf model and in SModelS coincide, a simple name string can be used instead of a dictionary, as is illustrated by the ATLAS-SUSY-2018-14 example:

 .. literalinclude:: /literals/globalInfo201814.txt
    :lines: 14